-The Urban Transitions Hub, in collaboration with H2020 Project ROCK, organises ICS-ULisboa’s 2019 conference, which will take place on June 3 to 6 and be dedicated to the topic of urban futures – the main sessions are now available on streaming.
+The Urban Transitions Hub, in collaboration with H2020 Project ROCK, organised the ICS-ULisboa’s 2019 conference, which took place on June 3 to 6 and was dedicated to the topic of urban futures – the main sessions are now available on streaming.

-Keynote and invited speakers include: Evgeny Morozov; Vanesa Castán Broto; Alberto Vanolo; Jared Hawkey; Andrea Pavoni; Melissa garcía Lamarca; Jorge Malheiros; Pedro Magalhães; João Seixas; Graça Castanheira.
+Keynote and invited speakers included: Evgeny Morozov; Vanesa Castán Broto; Alberto Vanolo; Jared Hawkey; Andrea Pavoni; Melissa García Lamarca; Jorge Malheiros; Pedro Magalhães; João Seixas.

 Please find the full programme below and in the booklet.

 For an introduction to the movie screening sessions, please see this two posts by Mariana Liz on the Blog of the research group Environment, Territory, Society: June 3, nature/technology; June 4, the transformation of Lisbon.